Following is an overview of [new!] stuff you need to know to dive into your 2021 festival experience at Stephens Lake Park and beyond.

 If you’ve purchased passes in the past, you’ll notice the site looks a bit different this year!
 We’ve adopted a new ticketing system so that we can offer digital ticketing options for True/False 2021.
 You might see some different words like “membership” instead of “passholder” or “member number” instead of “purchase code”.
-But in practice, the functionality is very similar and we’ll continue to give passholders step by step details for making ticket reservations in the spring.
+But in practice, the functionality is very similar and we’ll continue to give passholders step by step details for making ticket reservations.

 As always, when purchasing a pass, you’ll indicate the pass type(s) you want and follow the instructions through payment.
 When prompted “You are required to select 1 member for this membership,” type the name of the person who will be using that pass.
 Follow the rest of the prompts to provide payment and a confirmation email will be sent to the purchaser.